UniversityofWarwick/containers-dev-tomcat/README.md

 This is a modified Tomcat 9 image with some minor adjustments to make it easier to deploy a local application to.

 * Common jars are baked into lib
+* Enable JRebel and XRebel with a simple environment variable
 * Easy to add more files (like configuration) to the classpath through a mount point

 ## Building